 If you have limited time at Disney World and you are okay with skipping some party-specific things like the characters and trick or treating, then yes, there can be short wait times on the rides.
 This is especially true when the parade and fireworks take place.
 But if all you care about is doing rides, then you may want to look into an After Hours event.
 After Hours events have far fewer people and are primarily meant for short ride wait times.
 Our review of Magic Kingdom After Hours is here and of Hollywood Studios is here.

 Relatedly, we recommend eating dinner before the Halloween party.
 Given how much there is to do during the Halloween party, you don’t want to waste 30 minutes of the party having dinner.
 This may sound harsh, but it’s true.
 The exception is if you plan on eating free candy and other party specific treats for your dinner.
 The Halloween party will have a few food items that are exclusive to the party.
-We will put more details about the MNSSHP exclusive food items for 2019 in our review of MNSSHP after we attend the party on August 23rd.

 4– Bring A Bag For Candy